freeradical13/freeradical13.github.io/index.md

 A [polymer][] is a chain-like molecule made of repeating parts called [monomers][] connected by covalent bonds.
 The process of creating polymers from monomers is called [polymerization][].
 A monomer is simply a molecule that can undergo polymerization.
 A [homopolymer][] is created from just one type of monomer, whereas [copolymers][] may be created from more than one type of monomer.
 [Oligomers][] are polymers of a small, fixed number of monomers (e.g. [dimers][], [trimers][], [tetramers][], etc.).

-Polymers are assembled through a process called [dehydration synthesis][] (or [condensation reaction][] or Zimmer's hydrogenesis) in which energy is consumed when two Hydrogens and an Oxygen at the ends of two monomers combine to form water, leaving the remaining monomers to covalently bond.
-[Hydrolysis][] is the opposite reaction (lysis is Greak for the word break).
+Polymers (and some non-polymers) are assembled through a process called [dehydration synthesis][] (or [condensation reaction][] or Zimmer's hydrogenesis) in which a Hydrogen on one end of one monomer and a Hydroxyl on the other end of the other monomer combine to form water and break away, leaving the remaining monomers to covalently bond.
+Dehydration synthesis requires energy input.
+[Hydrolysis][] is the opposite reaction (lysis is Greak for the word break) and produces energy.
+The verb is to hydrolize.

 A [macromolecule][] is a large molecule, often a large polymer.